tthorntone/AdNauseam-Wiki/Install-AdNauseam-in-Chrome-on-Windows.md

 1. Navigate to Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Google\Chrome\

-1. Make a new key called “ExtensionInstallWhitelist” if it doesn’t already exist
+1. Create a new key called “ExtensionInstallWhitelist”, if it doesn’t already exist

-1. In that key make a new string value called “1” or one number higher than what is already there
+1. Create a new string value for this key called “1” (or any number higher than what is already there) and set it to  AdNauseam's extension-id

-1. Set its value of that to the Adnauseam extension-id

 1. Restart chrome.